-Our calendar is comprised of regular activities as well as special events
+Our calendar is comprised of regular activities as well as special events.

-Our regular annual activities include:
+Various annual activities include:

-Blood Drive – Temple Israel has earned a reputation as one of the most reliable contributors to the Bergen County Blood Center.
+Blood Drives – Temple Israel has earned a reputation as one of the most reliable contributors to the Bergen County Blood Center.
 Twice a year, in the spring and fall, we hold an Interfaith Blood Drive, at which we also can accept “doubles” and platelets donations.

 Feeding the Homeless – Temple Israel continues its commitment to help feeding the homeless by participating, four times per year, in the Bergen County Family Promise Walk-Dinner program, the only shelter in Bergen County that feeds the homeless “no questions asked.”
 Volunteers prepare food in the synagogue kitchen and serve food on-site at the shelter in Hackensack four times a year.
 Children must be at least 16 years old to participate.

-Yom Kippur Food and Clothing drives,
+Yom Kippur – Food and Clothing drives.